txie-93/gdynet/data/README.md

 - Solid-liquid interface of a Si-Au binary system.
 - Polymer electrolyte of Li-ion battery made of PEO/LiTFSI.

 It also contains the preprocessed data of the toy system, which have been split into three parts for training, validation, and testing.
+These files can be directly inputted to `main.py`.